MLo7Ghinsan/DiffSinger_colab_notebook_MLo7/ds_training_gui/README.md

 ___

 ### known issues & quirks:
-- download dependencies does not detect cuda for torch version, cuda users please ~~reinstall torch with cuda from command line~~ use the (yes CUDA) download option

-- after editing configs or preprocessing, the gui develops amnesia and forgets where it is. relaunch
+- export onnx will create a backup of the previous version, but fails if there's already a backup copy

+- training individual parameters is not currently compatible with OU VB builder
 ___

 ### intended future additions:
-- onnx exports and set up for use in openutau
+- ~~onnx exports and set up for use in openutau~~

 - ~~button to update only diffsinger and db converter files~~

+- full redesign in customtkinter

+- default dsdicts